-- CCAM solutions are not yet sufficiently mature for wide market take-up, and current investment levels in CCAM R&I are inadequate to maintain and extend EU industrial leadership.
+- Insufficient demand as society does not yet understand the potential benefits of CCAM enabled mobility.
+The long-term implications, benefits and impacts of integrating CCAM solutions into the mobility system are not sufficiently examined.
+(PD1) - Although vehicles with higher level of automation are already starting being deployed on EU roads, their integration into CCAM solutions is not yet sufficiently mature and current investment levels in CCAM R&I are inadequate to maintain and extend EU industrial leadership.
 (PD2) - Current R&I efforts are fragmented and lack a coherent, longer-term vision and strategy for targeting systemic solutions.
-(PD3) - Demonstration and scale-up is limited since a well organised, extensive and complex cross- sectorial value chain is still required to build complete CCAM solutions.
+(PD3) - Demonstration and scale-up is limited since a well organised, extensive and complex crosssectorial value chain is still required to build complete CCAM solutions.
 (PD4)

 Addressing the four Problem Drivers in a coordinated and concentrated manner requires a shift in the mobility innovation process regarding user-involvement, timing and outreach.
 In the past, big innovations in vehicle technology like seat belts or airbags were introduced by industry as another component to the existing vehicle.
 After five to ten years of experience with these new technologies, technical standardisation (e.g. ISO standards) gave a thorough basis for developing regulations.
 Making CCAM solutions ready for deployment (Deployment Readiness18) requires that R&I, standards and regulation advance in a synchronised way.
-Today, vehicle technology is starting to lead to standards, but regulation needs to be in place at the same time, while it is necessary to keep up speed with all the uncertainties and permanent adaptions.
+Today, vehicle technology is starting to lead to standards, and first steps of regulation have become available to introduce automated vehicles to the market.
+However their contribution to enabling CCAM services still lags behind, with steps to be done on traffic rules and harmonization across borders.
 To solve this situation, the most flexible and closest possible cooperation between actors and users involved in research, standardisation and regulation (national and international) is key for accelerating deployment and generating users' and societal demand at the same time.